mnhat3896/myDevOpsBlog/content/en/posts/backup_DB_inside_AKS_with_cronjob.md

 If you want to easier, use the resource that exists on Azure, let take a look on my post "How to backup database run inside Azure Kubernetes Service with Azure Backup"

 __*Thank you for reading my article.
-If you have any questions or suggestions, please email or chat with me via telegram or linkedin.
+If you have any questions or suggestions, please Email or chat with me via Telegram or LinkedIn.
 (You can find my information at the footer or at writers information)*__